GitContainer/dataArtist/README.rst

     - PyQt5
     - OpenCV3.1
     - OPTIONAL: RabbitMQ (for inter-program communication)

+-  Best use anaconda as Python environment.
+It comes with numba, scipy and many more packages, that might be painful to install by hand.
    Please refer to the `USER manual`_ for more information.
 -  Once these packages are installed, open a command shell and type: